-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Unidentified Woman: I'm going to take your blood pressure anyway.

-HAMILTON: Coldich is a retired steelworker who lives near Baltimore.
+HAMILTON: Colditz is a retired steelworker who lives near Baltimore.
 He's 67.
 Every Wednesday he comes to a clinic at the Johns Hopkins Bayview Medical Center.
 He'll spend several hours with an IV dripping fluid into his body.
 The fluid may be a placebo, or a powerful chelation drug called EDTA.
 Chelation drugs are typically used to reduce dangerous levels of lead and other metals, but in alternative medicine, EDTA is marketed as a way to clean out blocked arteries.
 So the NIH is spending $30 million to study chelation.
-Coldich is a volunteer in the study.
+Colditz is a volunteer in the study.
 He said the treatments are no big deal.

-Mr. COLDICH: All you do is, you sit here and watch TV and (unintelligible) whatever you want, you know, have the people wait on you.
+COLDITZ: All you do is, you sit here and watch TV and (unintelligible) whatever you want, you know, have the people wait on you.
 And I don't feel a thing.

-HAMILTON: Coldich's doctor is Pamela Ouyang.
+HAMILTON: Colditz's doctor is Pamela Ouyang.
 She's a cardiologist who says she never expected to use alternative medicines.
 But she agreed to participate in the NIH study because so many patients seem to believe that chelation works.

-At the time, chelation advocates believed EDTA cleared arteries by removing calcium.
+HAMILTON: At the time, chelation advocates believed EDTA cleared arteries by removing calcium.
 After all, calcium is a major component of plaques that build up inside blood vessels.
 Studies eventually showed that chelation had no effect on the calcium in these plaques, but Ouyang says the treatment remains popular.

-Dr. OUYANG: People think, well, you know, I have all this build-up in my arteries, going to get something that sounds like Draino.
+OUYANG: People think, well, you know, I have all this build-up in my arteries, going to get something that sounds like Draino.
 It's a very sort of - it's appealing.

 HAMILTON: These days advocates of EDTA say it may work by reducing free radicals in the body.
 But the drug still removes calcium, and that can be risky.